pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-You may have expected to see a ".vg" like the ones we made using "vg construct" and "vg prune".
-However, these files are not needed for mapping with "vg map".
+You may have expected to see a `.vg` like the ones we made using `vg construct` and `vg prune`.
+However, these files are not needed for mapping with `vg map`.
 They are constructed as temporary files and then discarded after being converted to more efficient indexes.

 </details>

 **Exercise:** Look at the logging output (lines starting with `[IndexRegistry]`) and try to correspond the steps `vg autoindex` takes to the ones we performed in the previous exercises.